HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_composer/usage/author_and_manage_content_items/author_content_items.md

 ## Creating new content and adding/removing keywords

-Follow the steps to create a new content and add keywords from the Dashboard view:
+Follow the steps to create new content and add keywords from the Dashboard view:

 1. From the HCL Digital Experience 9.5 Content Composer Dashboard, locate your content template, hover to the icon to display checkbox then click it.